 Article 3: Vestry

 3.1 Composition.
-There shall be a vestry composed of no less than six (6) and no more than twelve (12) elected members, two (2) wardens, and the rector.
+There shall be a Vestry composed of no less than six (6) and no more than twelve (12) elected members, two (2) wardens, and the Rector.

 3.2 Qualifications.
-Members shall be persons who are qualified voters eighteen (18) years of age or over who have been adult confirmed pledging communicants for at least six (6) months immediately prior to the election.
-The vestry reserves the right to establish additional qualifications.
+Members shall be persons who are qualified voters eighteen (18) years of age or over who have been adult confirmed pledging communicants in good standing for at least six (6) months immediately prior to the election.
+The Vestry reserves the right to establish additional qualifications.

 3.3 Election.
-Elections shall be by ballot at the annual Parish meeting.
+Elections shall be by ballot at the Annual Parish Meeting.
 Persons shall be elected by a plurality vote, with those nominees receiving the highest number of votes filling all vacancies.
 The term of elected members shall be three (3) consecutive years.
-One-third (1/3) shall be elected each year at the annual Parish meeting as well as any vacancy in an unexpired term shall be filled.
-Each person shall hold their respective offices until their successors are elected and one (1) year shall elapse before an outgoing vestry member is eligible for reelection.
+One-third (1/3) shall be elected each year at the Annual Parish Meeting as well as any vacancy in an unexpired term shall be filled.
+Each person shall hold their respective offices until their successors are elected and one (1) year shall elapse before an outgoing Vestry member is eligible for reelection.

 3.4 Partial Term.
 A person who has served more than half of a specific term in an office as that specific term is set forth in the bylaws, shall be considered to have served the full term for the purpose of determining eligibility to serve additional terms in that office.